Apple Watch Ultra 3, Series 11 and SE 3 revealed: Hands-on comparisons between Apple’s all-new smartwatch line-up

 Options right across the board for those on the hunt for a new fitness tracker from Apple

 In the market for a new smartwatch?
 Apple’s got you covered.
-At its annual iPhone showcase, which has just seen it reveal the super-slim iPhone 17 Air, super-powerful iPhone 17 Pro and 17 Pro Max, and great-value iPhone 17, it also took the opportunity to overhaul its complete range of Apple Watch smartwatches.
+At its annual iPhone showcase, which has just seen it reveal the super-slim iPhone Air, super-powerful iPhone 17 Pro and 17 Pro Max, and great-value iPhone 17, it also took the opportunity to overhaul its complete range of Apple Watch smartwatches.

 At the top tier Apple’s showing off the latest generation of its ruggedised smartwatch, the Apple Watch Ultra 3.
-In the middle there’s the fitness oriented Apple Watch Series 11.
+In the middle, there’s the fitness-oriented Apple Watch Series 11.
 And for those on a budget, there’s the great value Apple Watch SE 3.

-There’s something for everyone this year, and while the new launches lacked a breakthrough ‘wow’ moment, each has enough meaningful improvements to make them worth your while, especially if you’re overdue an upgrade.
+There’s something for everyone this year, and while the new launches lacked a breakthrough ‘wow’ moment, each has enough meaningful improvements to make them worth your while, especially if you’re overdue for an upgrade.
 The Apple Watch SE 3, in particular, sees a significant jump over its predecessor.
 All three go up for pre-order today, and on general sale from September 19th.

 We’ve been hands-on with all three new Apple Watch smartwatches at Apple’s big iPhone 17 launch event in Cupertino.
 Here’s what you need to know about each model, based on our quick hands-on play with the devices.